MineClash34/clock/README.md

 # Clock

-This is a clock for a web site made in js with p5.js
+This is a clock for a web site made in js with p5.js.
+Very inspired by this : https://www.youtube.com/watch?v=E4RyStef-gY&t=253s
+I challenge myself to remake this to identique without the video, because I love this design ^^

 ## Installation